Record and Playback Plugin

 The UpdateMetadata

 interface is used to update custom metadata (extra attributes) associated with a specified record action.
-This interface is not restricted by recording mode, and its interface definition is as follows:
+This interface is not limited to any recording mode.
+Its interface definition is as follows:

 message UpdateMetadataReq {